 Easter is right around the corner and you are probably beginning to plan your menu.
 When I am hosting a holiday gathering and providing the food, do you know what I start with?
 Dessert!
-This Lemon Meringue Pie is surprisingly easy to make and is the perfect, refreshing treat for Easter Sunday.
+Cakes, Cupcakes, Pies, Cookies, you name it.
+One of my favorites though is the Lemon Meringue Pie.
+This pie is surprisingly easy to make and is the perfect, refreshing treat for Easter Sunday.

 How to Make the Lemon Meringue Pie Filling